Travelling to Canada: step by step

-Until August 9, 2021, all international flights must land in Montreal, Toronto, Calgary, or Vancouver.
-As of August 9, 2021, international flights will also be able to land in Halifax, Quebec City, Ottawa, Winnipeg, and Edmonton.
+As of August 9, 2021, all international flights can land in Montreal, Toronto, Calgary, Vancouver, Halifax, Quebec City, Ottawa, Winnipeg, and Edmonton.

 Be aware of local rules when transiting airports.
 See the International Air Transport Association (IATA) page for guidance on international restrictions and measures.

-If you need connecting flights in Canada and are fully vaccinated or are travelling on or after August 9 when the 3-night stay in a government approved hotel stay is no longer required, contact CBSA for advice on where to quarantine and travelling to your final destination.
-We anticipate this will be clarified in the coming weeks and will update the guide when more information becomes available.
+If you need connecting flights in Canada, contact CBSA for advice on where to quarantine and travelling to your final destination.
+We will update the guide when more information becomes available.

 If you intend to stay somewhere in Canada that is not in commuting distance to your campus, please note that the current travel restrictions are based on being a current student at UBC and UBC’s COVID-19 readiness plan which was approved by the province of BC.
 Please contact CBSA to discuss your eligibility to reside in another destination/province in Canada.
 Check provincial and territorial requirements for further travel restrictions.